oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 {% img blog/secure-access-to-eks/34.png alt:"Okta Admin Console - Authorization Server - List Of Rules On A Policy" width:"800" %}{: .center-image }

-Now let’s run a test to see what our id_token will look like when the Okta AuthZ Server mints it.
+Now let's run a test to see what our id_token will look like when the Okta AuthZ Server mints it.

 - Go to the **Token Preview** tab and enter the following **Request Properties**:
     - **OAuth/OIDC client: EKS**